 ‘Terminator-style’ loss of control is biggest AI risk, Technology Secretary says

-Michelle Donelan was speaking ahead of the second day of the AI Safety Summit.
+Michelle Donelan was speaking on the second day of the AI Safety Summit.

 Losing control of artificial intelligence (AI) is the biggest concern around the computer science, the Technology Secretary has said.